FluuxIO/go-xmpp/_examples/xmpp_pubsub_client/README.md

 * Gets the notification from the publication and prints it on screen

 ## Requirements
-You need to hve running jabber server, like [ejabberd](https://www.ejabberd.im/) that supports [XEP-0060](https://xmpp.org/extensions/xep-0060.html).
+You need to have a running jabber server, like [ejabberd](https://www.ejabberd.im/) that supports [XEP-0060](https://xmpp.org/extensions/xep-0060.html).

 ## How to use
 Just run :